2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \subsection{Ground State Manifold: Topological Membrane Condensate}

-In order to construct a ground state, we imagine placing the spins into the lattice one by one, each thought of according to \cref{fig:diamond_dual_membranes}(c) as a 2-dimensional flux through a dual plaquette with a 1-dimensional current running around around its boundary.
-To form a ground state, these plaquettes must be placed so that all of the currents along their boundary edges cancel pairwise, meaning that there are no direct plaquettes with $\omega_p \neq 0$.
-This is achieved when they are arranged to form a \emph{closed oriented surface} in the dual lattice, meaning that the total flux through the surface is maximally polarized.
-The minimal such arrangement is achieved with four plaquettes, illustrated in \cref{fig:small_membranes}(a).
-This implies that every ground state of the spin vorticity model is decomposable, non-uniquely, into a collection of closed, oriented membranes.
-We conclude that the spin vorticity model spin liquid ground state may be described as a \emph{membrane condensate}, generalizing the string condensate of NNSI.
+In order to construct a ground state, we imagine placing the spins into the lattice one by one, each thought of according to \cref{fig:diamond_dual_membranes}(c) as a 2-dimensional flux through a dual plaquette with a 1-dimensional current (string charge) running around its boundary.
+To form a ground state, these plaquettes must be placed so that all of the ``currents'' along their boundary edges cancel pairwise, meaning that there are no direct plaquettes with $\omega_p \neq 0$.
+This is achieved when they are arranged to form a \emph{closed oriented surface} in the dual lattice (analogous to how the spins in spin ice must form closed oriented loops). \Cref{fig:small_membranes}(a) shows four spins arranged ``all-out'' to form a closed membrane, where the string charges (black arrows) cancel pairwise.
+This implies that every ground state of the spin vorticity model is decomposable, non-uniquely, into a collection of closed, oriented membranes in the dual lattice.
+We conclude that the spin vorticity model spin liquid ground state may be described as a \emph{membrane condensate}, analogous to the string condensate of NNSI.